maduvena/jans/docs/admin/config-api/attribute.md

-# Attributes
+# Attributes (original SAML jargon) or "user claims" (OpenID jargon)

-Attributes are individual pieces of user data, like uid or email, that are required by applications in order to identify a user and grant access to protected resources
+Attributes are individual pieces of user data, like uid or email, that are required by applications in order to identify a user and grant access to protected resources.

 ------------------------------------------------------------------------------------------